xiaosayin/SAFR/README.md

 **BASE: {VAMF: 69.1295, Frame Delay: 421 ms, Frame Loss Rate: 5.58%}**

 video source: Xiph.org Video Test Media [derf’s collection].
 [Online] Available: https://media.xiph.org/video/derf/

+# Supplementary material
+Besides, due to the limited space in the paper's main body, we have added a \textcolor{blue}{supplementary material} in this revision, to further discuss \textcolor{blue}{ the related works, pseudo-code of FRC, explanation of hyper-parameters and QoE comparisons in terms of other metrics (PSNR, SSIM and bandwidth usage).}